chandashrestha/bamazon/README.md

 This Scenario explains about wrong product ID.
 1. If you enter the Product ID that doesn't exist, it will show "This Product ID does not exists!"

--- ThirD Scenario -- (RUN THE APP AGAIN)
+-- Third Scenario -- (RUN THE APP AGAIN)
 This Scenario explains about how to restock the database.
 2. If you would like to restock the database with the initial inventory, you have to run the sql query in the workbench.